 Pfizer recalls all lots of anti-smoking drug over carcinogen presence

-Sept 16 (Reuters) - Pfizer Inc (PFE.N) said on Thursday it was recalling all lots of its anti-smoking treatment, Chantix, due to high levels of cancer-causing agents called nitrosamines in the pills.
+(Reuters) - Pfizer Inc said on Thursday it was recalling all lots of its anti-smoking treatment, Chantix, due to high levels of cancer-causing agents called nitrosamines in the pills.

 Pfizer asked wholesalers and distributors on Thursday to stop the use and distribution of the tablets immediately.